Innovations in the Surgical Treatment of Refractory EpilepsyPublished: Jan 25, 2021

 Though most seizures can be controlled with oral medication, patients with epilepsy that remains uncontrolled by medications may experience multiple seizures per day and be rendered totally disabled by their illness.
 In some cases, they spend most of their waking hours either seizing or recovering from a seizure.

-Tampa General Hospital (TGH) was one of the first medical centers in the southeastern United States to pioneer surgical treatment of refractory epilepsy and has long been a nationally recognized referral center for the most severe cases.
+The Tampa General Hospital (TGH) Neuroscience Institute was one of the first in the southeastern United States to pioneer surgical treatment of refractory epilepsy and has long been a nationally recognized referral center for the most severe cases.

 The world-class multidisciplinary team of experts at TGH includes internationally renowned epileptologists and some of the country’s most skilled epilepsy surgeons and neuropsychologists, as well as expert nurses and neuroradiologists.
 This highly skilled team utilizes some of the most cutting-edge technologies in the field to precisely pinpoint and eliminate the site of seizure origin.